chrissandico/strands_agent_base/README.md

-# Vercel Strands Agent with Claude 3.7
+# AWS Lambda Strands Agent with Claude 3.7

-A Strands agent implementation that uses Anthropic Claude 3.7 Sonnet via Amazon Bedrock with inference profile ARN, configured for secure deployment on Vercel.
+A Strands agent implementation that uses Anthropic Claude 3.7 Sonnet via Amazon Bedrock with inference profile ARN, configured for secure deployment on AWS Lambda with Function URL.

 ## Security Best Practices for Secrets